Bellevue Global Income (Lux)

 Facts & Key figures

-The Funds’ objective is to achieve a consistent excess return of 2-4% p.a. versus the respective 3-month money market rate.
-The Fund invests in bonds worldwide, with the neutral portfolio weighting government bonds and high yield bonds with 50% each.
-A proprietary global macro screening engine supports an experienced team of specialists to express their market views and to define the most successful top down allocation.
-Risk-return is managed via the government bond allocation.
+The funds’ objective is to achieve a consistent excess return of 2-4% p.a. versus the respective 3-month money market rate.
+The fund invests in bonds worldwide, with the neutral portfolio weighting government bonds and credit with 50% each.
+Scenario analysis and proprietary valuation models support an experienced team of specialists to express their market views and to define the most successful top down allocation.
 The management team has the option to increase or decrease the government bond exposure using futures.
-For the selection of high yield bonds a fundamental bottom-up approach is applied.
-The portfolio is mainly invested in liquid assets, the Fund offers daily liquidity.
+For the selection of credit a fundamental bottom-up approach is applied.
+The portfolio is mainly invested in liquid assets, the fund offers daily liquidity.
 The fund takes ESG factors into consideration while implementing the aforementioned investment objectives.Show moreShow less

 Investment suitability & Risk

 |Year end closing||30.
 Jun|

 |Subscription Fee (max.)||5.00%|

 Key data (28.02.2023, base currency EUR)